jschadewald/GetDataCourseProject/README.md

 ##1.
 Merge Test and Training Sets
 In this section, the six local variables are condensed to three by binding the rows, taking care to preserve the order that test data comes before training data (the order is less important than the fact that it is consistent across all three data sets).
 To free up memory, local variables are removed once they are no longer needed.

 In a slight deviation from instructions, the activities data and subjects data are left separate from the giant 561-variable data set (named `X_data` in the code).
 This is done to make steps 3 and 4 easier.
-At the end of Section 4, the activites and subjects are prepended as columns to `X_data` so that there is a single data frame containing all of the required data.
+At the end of Section 4, the activities and subjects are prepended as columns to `X_data` so that there is a single data frame containing all of the required data.

 Here, we can see that the order of observations is preserved and consistent:
 ```